-- (A) in response to the promulgation or revision of a national primary ambient air quality standard in effect on November 15, 1990, or - (B) in response to a finding of substantial inadequacy under subsection (a)(2) of this section (as in effect immediately before November 15, 1990), shall provide for attainment of the national primary ambient air quality standards within 3 years of November 15, 1990, or within 5 years of issuance of such finding of substantial inadequacy, whichever is later.
+(A) in response to the promulgation or revision of a national primary ambient air quality standard in effect on November 15, 1990. or shall provide for attainment of the national primary ambient air quality standards within 3 years of November 15, 1990, or within 5 years of issuance of such finding of substantial inadequacy, whichever is later.